-- Focus control events around times of peak activity or when target species are more likely to respond to lures; - Management to occur within appropriate timeframes and during times of less frequent activity within the base to minimise site disturbance and possible animal dispersal. - Grading of roads should not occur throughout monitoring and trapping periods.
+- Focus control events around times of peak activity or when target species are more likely to respond to lures; - Management to occur within appropriate timeframes and during times of less frequent activity within the base to minimise site disturbance and possible animal dispersal. - Inclusion of other feral animal management programs such as pigs, deer and European hares.
+Biodiversity Australia has an in-depth background in feral management of all the above species.